 Assemble nachos, add your favorite ingredients, and enjoy!

 I’ve always been fascinated with Cuba.
-Perhaps because it remains a romantically forbidden destination, or maybe because Hemingway wrote two of my favorite novels there.
-Or, maybe it’s the food.
+Perhaps it remains a romantically forbidden destination, or maybe because Hemingway wrote two of my favorite novels there.
+Or, perhaps it’s the food.
 Enter the Ropa Vieja.

 Considered Cuba’s national dish, its name translates to ‘old clothes,’ and the story goes that a destitute old man once shredded and cooked his clothes because he could not afford food for his family.
 He prayed over the bubbling concoction, and a miracle occurred, turning the mixture into a tasty, rich meat stew.
 Generally made with flank steak, this vegan version uses the ever-versatile Jackfruit.
-For our Ropa Vieja recipe, we’re also adding an array of other classic Cuban and Spanish ingredients such as olives and pimentos.
+For our Ropa Vieja recipe, we’re adding other classic Cuban and Spanish ingredients, such as olives and pimentos.

 Ropa Vieja only tastes better the next day as the flavors have more time to meld, so this is a perfect dish to make in large batches for leftovers!
 I like to serve it over Cuban black beans and cilantro rice.
-If you can find them, fried plantains called Maduro’s make an excellent accompaniment as well!
+If you can find them, fried plantains called Maduro’s also make an excellent accompaniment!

 Place a rack in lower third of oven; preheat to 250°.